afnleaf/knowbase2/computers/ai/memory-reqs.md

 1.2 is the 20% overhead
 ```

-Factor in the type of Q that you want
+Factor in the type of Quantization that you want
+What type of data representation are you operating with?
 - FP32 (32-bit floating point): 4 bytes per parameter
 - FP16 (half/BF16) (16-bit floating point): 2 bytes per parameter
 - INT8 (8-bit integer): 1 byte per parameter
 - INT4 (4-bit integer): 0.5 bytes per parameter
-- Tensor 16?
+- Tensors?